butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 ### Language
 [中文](README.cn.md)

+# IMPORTANT

+Do an initial scan in the civit ai tab!

 # Known issues for jokker87 additions

 * Prompt value doesn't get removed, only lora and its weight